Tequesta: Post-European-contact

-Starting in 1704, it was the policy of the Spanish government to resettle Florida Indians in Cuba so that they could be indoctrinated into the Catholic faith.
-The first group of Indians, including the cacique of Cayo de Guesos (Key West), arrived in Cuba in 1704, and most, if not all of them, soon died.
-In 1710, 280 Florida Indians were taken to Cuba, where almost 200 soon died.
+Starting in 1704, it was the policy of the Spanish government to resettle Florida Native Americans in Cuba so that they could be indoctrinated into the Catholic faith.
+The first group of these Native Americans, including the cacique of Cayo de Guesos (Key West), arrived in Cuba in 1704, and most, if not all of them, soon died.
+In 1710, 280 Florida Native Americans were taken to Cuba where almost 200 soon died.
 The survivors were returned to the Keys in 1716 or 1718.
-In 1732 some Indians fled from the Keys to Cuba.
+In 1732 some Native Americans fled from the Keys to Cuba.

 In early 1743 the Governor of Cuba received a petition from three Calusa chiefs who were visiting in Havana.
-The petition, which was written in good Spanish and showed a good understanding of how the government and church bureaucracies worked, asked that missionaries be sent to the Cayos (Florida Keys) to provide religious instruction.
-The Governor and his advisors finally decided it would be cheaper to send missionaries to the Keys rather than bringing the Indians to Cuba, and that keeping the Indians in the Keys would mean they would be available to help shipwrecked Spanish sailors and keep the English out of the area.
+The petition, which was written in Spanish and showed an understanding of how the government and church bureaucracies worked, asked that missionaries be sent to the Cayos (Florida Keys) to provide religious instruction.
+The Governor and his advisors finally decided it would be cheaper to send missionaries to the Keys rather than bringing the Native Americans to Cuba, and that keeping the Native Americans in the Keys would mean they would be available to help shipwrecked Spanish sailors and keep the British out of the area.

 The governor sent two Jesuit missionaries from Havana, Fathers Mónaco and Alaña, with an escort of soldiers.
 On reaching Biscayne Bay, they established a chapel and fort at the mouth of a river feeding into Biscayne Bay that they called the Rio Ratones.
 This may have been the Little River, in the northern part of Biscayne Bay, or the Miami River.